 Athena began her fitness journey in 2002.
 She completed her group fitness certification in 2010 and in 2013 completed 200 hr yoga training.
 Athena is also certified in Spinning, Mat Pilates, and Jazzercise.
 Athena's goal is for students to have fun, being energized and challenged while still loving every minute of the journey.
-Athena teaches Total Body Conditioning, Intermediate/Advanced Vinyasa, All Levels Vinyasa, and Hatha Yoga.
+Athena teaches Total Body Conditioning, Vinyasa Yoga and Hatha Yoga.

 Havilah has been active since childhood.
 She is classically trained in ballet, modern, and jazz and has danced for 25 years.
 She played soccer in high school and college, discovered weight training in her 20s and spinning, Pilates and yoga in her 30s.
 She has wanted to join the fitness training industry for some time, but due to injury was not sure where she would be able to fit.
 Then she found Barre.
 Barre allows for anyone at any fitness level to get a stellar workout and have fun doing it.
 Plus, it combines the best of her experiences into one class.
 She is Barre Above ™ trained (October 2017).
 Her barre classes deliver a fusion of ballet, Pilates, yoga, cardio and strength training.
 Havilah teaches our Open Barre class.

 Annie Sue Welsh